swallowcamel/nancywiki/Forms-authentication.md

 }
 ```

 A single method whose sole responsibility is to take the GUID identifier and return the corresponding user.
 If the identifier could not be mapped to a user then `null` should be returned.
-For more information about the `IUserIdentity` interface, refer to the [Authentication overview].
+For more information about the `IUserIdentity` interface, refer to the [Authentication overview](Authentication overview).

 ## Modifying your application to handle forms authentication